Gursimran-kaur10/.GitHub.io/README.md

 | ----- | ------------- | ------------ |
 | 17 July 2024 | Prof. Nisha |UHV (Universal Human Value) |

+1. Relationship is a thing between one self and other self.
+2. From family onwards, we acquire relationships between one person and another.
+3. After home, we build (not acquire) relationships with society.
+4. Imagination sources:-
+       × Pre-conditioning.
+       × Sensation
+       × Natural Acceptance
+5.To develop a good relationship, we need to know about feelings.
+6.There are 9 types of feelings:-
+•Trust
+•Respect
+•Affection
+•Care
+•Guidance
+•Reverence
+•Glory
+•Gratitude
+•Love

+7. Four important aspects of Relationship:-
+   •Relationship is between one self and other being.
+   •There are feelings in relationship.
+   •These feelings can be recognised .
+   •Tge fulfillment of these feelings and right evaluation.

 | Date | Resource person | Description |
 | ----- | ------------- | ------------ |
 | 17 July 2024 |Seniors of 2nd and 3rd Year|About College Website |

+# About gndec website

+1. Go to www.gndec.ac.in.
+2. They told us every single point of website.
+3. How to check updated notice.
+4. They also told us about how to get the documents and result on website.
+5. Also about checking of results.
+They told us about theory subjects and SGP system.

+# Examination Structure
+• Internal paper is of 40 marks total which include:- -Assignment= 10 marks
+                -Attendancde= 6 marks
+                -MSE1=24 marks
+                -MSE2=24 marks

+• External is of 60 marks
+•They also told us how to calculate SGP

 # <mark> DAY-6 </mark>

 | Date | Resource person | Description |
 | ----- | ------------- | ------------ |